brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/influxdb.md

 For analyzing and monitoring the usage of spreading-factors, channels, etc. the InfluxDB integration will also write a measurement named `device_uplink` with as values a counter `value` 1, `rssi`, `snr` and `f_cnt`.
-For Aggregation, the following tags are available:
+For Aggregation, the following tags are available (additional to the device tags):

 * `application_name`
 * `device_name`